 ATSDR reconstructed monthly mean concentration values (Maslia et al. 2016) for finished water from January 1952 to May 1996 for Hadnot Point (Maslia et al. 2013) and from January 1952 to February 1987 for Tarawa Terrace (Maslia et al. 2007).
-I relied on estimated mean monthly concentrations of PCE, TCE, DCE, VC, and benzene (benzene for Hadnot Point only) in water for Hadnot Point2 and Tarawa Terrace extracted and compiled into Excel spreadsheets by S.S.
+I relied on estimated mean monthly concentrations of PCE, TCE, DCE, VC, and benzene (benzene for Hadnot Point only) in water for Hadnot Point and Tarawa Terrace extracted and compiled into Excel spreadsheets by S.S.
 Papadopulos & Associates, Inc. It is my understanding that the data were extracted from the ATSDR Reports (Maslia et al. 2013, Appendix A7 and Maslia et al. 2007, Appendix A2, respectively).
 These compiled data were used as the basis for the analyses in this Report.
-Reconstructed concentration minima for all chemicals were equal to 0 μg/L (micrograms per liter).
-While chemical concentrations in the water could have varied from day to day, only monthly average modeled concentrations were available; these were used as the basis for determining overall average water concentrations for the time the Plaintiff spent on Base.

-2 The Maslia et al. (2013) report refers to this as the Hadnot Point-Holcomb Boulevard study area.
+&lt;sup>1 The Maslia et al. (2013) report refers to this as the Hadnot Point-Holcomb Boulevard study area.
 For detailed information on the locations of interest, see the Expert Report by Dr. Spiliotopoulos (2024).